awsdocs/amazon-ec2-user-guide/doc_source/ec2-mac-instances.md

    ssh -i /path/my-key-pair.pem ec2-user@my-instance-public-dns-name
    ```

-## Connect to your instance using VNC<a name="mac-instance-vnc"></a>
+## Connect to your instance using Apple Remote Desktop<a name="mac-instance-vnc"></a>

-Use the following procedure to connect to your instance using Virtual Network Computing \(VNC\)\.
+Use the following procedure to connect to your instance using Apple Remote Desktop \(ARD\)\.

-**To connect to your instance using VNC**
+**To connect to your instance using ARD**

-1. Verify that your local computer has a VNC client installed\.
+1. Verify that your local computer has an ARD client or a VNC client that supports ARD installed\.
 On macOS, you can leverage the built\-in Screen Sharing application\.
-Otherwise, search for a VNC client for your operating system and install it\.
+Otherwise, search for ARD for your operating system and install it\.

 1. From your local computer, [connect to your instance using SSH](#mac-instance-ssh)\.